 To close the sides, I added eyelets about 2″ apart, starting 1″ from the bottom.
 I used 20 eyelets, 5 on each side of the front, and 5 on each side of the back.

-This top provides the option of wearing the sides open and loose, or tied up, creating scrunched sides at the hips.
+This top provides the option of wearing the sides open and loose, or tied up scrunched at the hips.

 I love the loose casual feel of this top.
-I can wear it to work with skinny pants or jeans.
+It can be worn to work with skinny pants or jeans.
 I can also wear it casually hanging out at home with a pair of leggings.
 I feel this is the most successful garment I have made so far.
 Now to decide what to make next?